bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- Cloudy
+- Partly Cloudy
-- 89% humidity
+- 84% humidity
 - 9 mph wind
-- 100% cloud cover
+- 73% cloud cover
 - 46 AQI 🟩
 - 1.96 inches of rain in the past 24 hours
 - 0.76 inches of rain expected in the next 72 hours